-Features B7-Revised B7/C9T Estimated cost (millions, 2007 \$) \$894.00 \$883.80 2030 Daily Ridership (project-wide) 50,500 49,000 Noise-impacted receptors - unmitigated (mitigated) 237 (0) 182 (0) Residential displacements (number of housing units) 12 0 Business displacements (number of employees) 215 268 Full/partial property acquisitions 35 34 Wetlands/wetland buffer affected (acres) 1.8/0.8 2.1/1.0 Parks/Section 4(f) and 6(f) (acres before mitigation) 1.1 1.3
+Features B7-Revised B7/C9T Estimated cost (millions, 2007 \$) \$894.00 \$883.80 2030 Daily Ridership (project-wide) 50,500 49,000 Noise-impacted receptors - unmitigated (mitigated) 237 (0) 182 (0) Residential displacements (number of housing units) 12 0 Business displacements (number of employees) 215 268 Full property acquisitions 25 16 Partial property acquisitions 10 17 Wetlands/wetland buffer affected (acres) 2.1/1.0 1.8/0.8 Parks/Section 4(f) and 6(f) (acres before mitigation) 1.3 1.1

-- The most substantial environmental differentiators of B7-Revised compared with B7/C9T are the following: - More wetland and park impacts associated with the A-2 Station and park-and-ride. - More pollutant-generating impervious surface related to A-2 Station and park-and-ride. - Change in visual quality overall at the A-2 Station and park-and-ride. - More disturbance of special-status fish species and good quality stream habitat in Sturtevant Creek. - The A-2 Station requires a number of traffic mitigation measures at Bellevue Way: - Ramp access to station from east side of Bellevue Way. - Additional right-turn lane at north end of SE 30th Street. - Traffic signal to control the southbound and eastbound movements at the intersection of Bellevue Way and SE 30th Street. - Third lane on the southbound approach on Bellevue Way to SE 30th Street. - Pocket lane on Bellevue Way northbound south of station access. - Acceleration lane onto Bellevue Way northbound. - The provision of a dedicated freight corridor in the BNSF corridor represents a similar cost to the shared track scheme and provides fewer restrictions on Sound Transit and the freight operator in operating in the corridor. - The construction method and foundation scheme for the Mercer Slough crossing will require further work to develop a robust solution and to address WSDOTs concerns regarding risks to their existing I-90 facilities.
+• The most substantial environmental differentiators of B7-Revised compared with B7/C9T are the following:

+- More wetland and park impacts associated with the A-2 Station and park-and-ride. - The A-2 station would result in the displacement of 12 residences in the Enatai neighborhood - More pollutant-generating impervious surface related to A-2 Station and park-and-ride. - Change in visual quality overall at the A-2 Station and park-and-ride. - More disturbance of special-status fish species and good quality stream habitat in Sturtevant Creek. - The A-2 Station requires a number of traffic mitigation measures at Bellevue Way: - Ramp access to station from east side of Bellevue Way. - Additional right-turn lane at north end of SE 30th Street. - Traffic signal to control the southbound and eastbound movements at the intersection of Bellevue Way and SE 30th Street. - Third lane on the southbound approach on Bellevue Way to SE 30th Street. - Pocket lane on Bellevue Way northbound south of station access. - Acceleration lane onto Bellevue Way northbound. - The provision of a dedicated freight corridor in the BNSF corridor represents a similar cost to the shared track scheme and provides fewer restrictions on Sound Transit and the freight operator in operating in the corridor. - The construction method and foundation scheme for the Mercer Slough crossing will require further work to develop a robust solution and to address WSDOTs concerns regarding risks to their existing I-90 facilities.